 Iron Knob is widely regarded as Australia’s first iron ore mine site and is referred to as the birthplace of the country’s steel industry.

-Successful project delivery at South Middleback Ranges led Arrium Resources to award BGC Contracting another contract in South Australia.
+Successful project delivery at South Middleback Ranges led SIMEC Mining to award BGC Contracting another contract in South Australia.
 This was to reopen and conduct mining at the historic Iron Knob iron ore mine near Whyalla.

 IRON KNOB MINING CONTRACT